Skip to Main Content

 Social Media Citation Overview

-• Comments on a post are cited in reference to the original post.
+• Comments on a post are mentioned in reference to the original post..

-If a social media citation is used frequently in your paper, or examined extensively, then include it in the Bibliography.
-Otherwise, it should appear only within the text, or the notes.
-A note or bibliography citation should include the following elements:
+If a social media citation is used frequently in your paper, or examined extensively, then include it as a formal in-text citation and in the Reference List.
+Otherwise, it should appear only within a sentence.
+A Reference List entry should include the following elements:

 1. real name (if available) and screen name